 Apply to your face twice a week

-pour all of water ginger into a glass container to let it cool or leave in pot but take off the stove
+pour all of the water ginger into a glass container to let it cool or leave in the pot but take off the stove

 add a camomile tea bag while it is cooling to infuse it in

-When it’s cool pour into a small spray bottle and keep in fridge other wise it will go bad
+When it’s cool pour into a small spray bottle and keep in the fridge otherwise it will go bad

 Mix some of your ginger water and or ginger juice with a mild face soap like Dessert essence face wash.